MrBertie/compose-keys/README.md

 To obtain [ **á** ] you would press [ **Right-Alt** ] then [ **'** ] then [ **a** ].
 The order is important!

   - Generally for accented letters the key sequence is: **modifier => accent => letter**
-  - For symbols it varies according to the list below.
-The 2 characters chosen are usually quite logical and easy to learn.
+  - For symbols it varies according to the list in the link below.
+The 2 characters chosen are *usually* quite logical and easy to learn.

 Settings
 --------

 Using the tray icon menu (right click) you can access this help file, and the configuration file, where the following can be changed:

-1. *SoundOnReset* : plays a small blip sound to tell you the modifier key has been reset (by pressing it twice)
+1. **SoundOnReset** : plays a small blip sound to tell you that the program has loaded, or that the modifier key has been reset (by pressing it twice)

-2. *ModifierKey* : which key should be used as a modifier, e.g. Caps Lock, Right Alt, Left Alt, Right Control, Left Control, Right Shift, Left Shift, etc...
+2. **ModifierKey** : which key should be used as a modifier, e.g. Caps Lock, Right Alt, Left Alt, Right Control, Left Control, Right Shift, Left Shift, None etc...
+If you select None then the Capslock function below will be turned on by default.

+3. **UseCapslock** : Also use the Capslock key as a modifier.
+The normal Capslock function can be accessed via "Shift + Capslock" or "Ctrl + Capslock".

-3. *ResetDelay* : delay (in microseconds: 1000 = 1 sec) before the modifier key is reset, to prevent unwanted key compositions.
+4. **ResetDelay** : delay (in microseconds: 1000 = 1 sec) before the modifier key is reset, to prevent unwanted key compositions.
 Default = 2000ms

 Compose Key Table
 -----------------